IamDan77/rgnlabs-mediaplayer/README.md

 I've added the ability to add to Music-Assistant as a sendspin player capable of syncing with other players.
 Perfect for powered speakers and amplifiers.

+If anyone knows how to add bluetooth streaming, feel free to make a pull request.

 Parts used;
 - ESP32-S3
 - PCM5102A Dac